enggardwiprihastomo/simple-chat-app/README.md

 # Pre requisites
 1. Install all the dependencies using `npm install`
-2. Go to the server folder, and reeat the above step
+2. Go to the server folder, and repeat the above package installation for the server

 The server runs on port 8080, while the client runs on server 3000